brandontlocke/omeka/README.md

   1. Items - [Omeka Documentation - Managing Items 2.0](http://omeka.org/codex/Managing_Items_2.0)
   2. Collections - [Omeka Documentation - Managing Collections 2.0](http://omeka.org/codex/Managing_Collections_2.0)
   3. Exhibits - [Omeka Documentation - Exhibits, Plugins/Exhibit Builder 2.0](http://omeka.org/codex/Plugins/ExhibitBuilder_2.0)

+## Constructing a Digital Collection

+### Adding Items
+1. Click on *Items* at the top of the menu on the far left of the screen
+2. Click *Add an Item* in the top left corner of the screen - it's a green button
+3. There are four different tabs at the top:
+* *Dublin Core* is more descriptive metadata
+* *Item Type Metadata* has metadata that varies based upon the format of the item
+* *Files* allows you to upload any number of files (sound files, video files, photos, PDFs, etc)
+* *Tags* allows you to add tags that enable searching and browsing across different parts of the collections
+4. Start filling out your Dublin Core metadata for the item.
+There is a brief description of what is expected for each field.
+Click on *Add Input* if you want to add more than one of any field.
+For example, if you want more than one 'Subject', rather than listing them all in the subject field, add multiple inputs and put one subject term in each field.
+3. Add any relevant Item Type Metadata on the next tab.
+Once you select an item type, additional, specialized fields will appear below.
+4. Upload any media files you would like associated with the item.
+5. Add any tags you would like, separating multiple tags with a comma.
+6. On the right side, check the *Public* box, and hit *add item*. (*Featured* is an option you can select for any items, collections, and exhibits that will allow you to highlight some of your best items/collections/exhibits.)

+### Collections
+Collections may be used in a variety of contexts that make the most sense for your archive.
+It is not necessary to follow a traditional interpretation of a collection, say by owner or donor.
+Items can only belong to one collection, so be sure to take that into consideration before determining your collection scheme

+1. Click on the "Collections" tab on the left navigation bar.
+2. Any existing collections will be listed here.
+Click "Add a Collection" and then fill out collection-level Dublin Core metadata.
+3. You may associate an item with this collection, and all others you create, when adding or editing an item.
+4. Be sure to click "Save Collection" to save your newly-created collection.

+### Exhibits
+#### Creating an Exhibit
+1. Click on *Exhibits* on the left navigation bar.
+2. Click *Add an Exhibit* — you'll be asked to give it a title, a slug (the last part of the URL), credits, a description, and any tags you may feel are relevant.
+3. Select a theme - you can use a theme that's different from the rest of the Omeka site, but it's probably best to stick with "Current Public Theme"
+4. An exhibit summary page displays the exhibit description and navigation options.
+If this box is unchecked, users navigating to the exhibit will start on the first page of the exhibit.

+#### Constructing an Exhibit
+Exhibits are comprised of pages (and sub-pages) that are composed of Omeka items, text, and uploaded media files.
+When you add a new page, you give it a title and slug, and then begin to build out content blocks to make up the page.

+Each page can have an unlimited number of *content blocks* that take one of several forms:

+* The **File with Text** block allows you to pair fullsize or thumbnail files of your items with a block of text.
+The item files will all be the same size.
+Text will appear either to the right or left of the item(s).
+You can use a single item file paired with text, or have multiple item files to the right or left of a block of text.
+* The **Gallery** block creates a gallery of item files, generally large square thumbnails.
+You can add text to the gallery, which will display left or right of the gallery.
+In a gallery block, you can specify a showcase file, which will appear fullsize either to the right or left of the text.
+The other gallery images can be placed below the showcase image or beside it, over the text.
+* The **Text** block allows you to create a section of text which spans the width of the entire page.

+Once pages are created, you can click and drag the pages around to reorder them and make pages sub-pages of others.

+*Other plugins may have additional content types that you can import*

 ## Design and Finishing Touches
 ### Themes